-The Office of Higher Education and the institutions of higher education shall prepare tables of organization to accompany their budget requests to the Commissioner to be submitted to the Board of Education.
+The Office of Higher Education and the institutions of higher education shall prepare tables of organization to accompany their budget requests to the Commissioner to be submitted to the Council.

-The Board of Education shall establish the tables of organization for the system of public higher education.
+The Council shall establish the tables of organization for the system of public higher education.
 These tables will include two sections:

-- Permanent positions by division, department and source of funds. a. - h.
-Temporary or limited positions by division, department and source of funds.
+- a) Permanent positions by division, department and source of funds. - b) Temporary or limited positions by division, department and source of funds.